Calcium, this essential nutrient in our babies' diet.

 Health Passport "Calcium": http://www.passeportsante.net/fr/Solutions/PlantesSupplements/Fiche.aspx?doc=calcium_ps

-Eat Move "Breastfeeding or infant formula": http://www.mangerbouger.fr/pour-qui-242/enfants/la-periode-d-allaitement-0-6-mois/le-lait-en-exclusivite/allaitement-ou-laits-infantiles.html
+Eat Move "Breastfeeding or Infant Formula": http://www.mangerbouger.fr/pour-qui-242/enfants/la-periode-d-allaitement-0-6-mois/le-lait-en-exclusivite/allaitement-ou-laits-infantiles.html

-Eat Move "The 1st stage of diversification (4 months-8 months)": http://www.mangerbouger.fr/pour-qui-242/enfants/la-phase-de-diversification-6-mois-3-ans/bien-manger-57/la-1ere-etape-de-diversification-4-mois-8-mois.html
+Eat Move "The 1st stage of weaning (4-8 months)": http://www.mangerbouger.fr/pour-qui-242/enfants/la-phase-de-diversification-6-mois-3-ans/bien-manger-57/la-1ere-etape-de-diversification-4-mois-8-mois.html